Model-free inference on extreme dependence via waiting times: Applications

 \subsection{Exchange Rates}

 Exchange rate data for twelve currencies is described in \citep {harrison1999bayesian} and \citep{prado2010time}.
-Similar to the Dow Jones data, these series are transformed to negative log daily returns ($-\log [w(x,t)/w(x,t-1)]$) and analyzed at two thresholds: $y_i=-\fhatinv{0.05}$ and $y_i=-\fhatinv{0.10}$.
-A table giving the full name of each currency and its corresponding row/column in the colormap is provided in Table \ref{tab:currency} in Supplementary Materials.
+A table giving the full name of each currency and its corresponding row/column in the color map is provided in Table \ref{tab:currency} in the Appendix.
 Figure \ref{fig:exchrate} shows some results.
 Here, there is very clear structure in the pattern of pairwise dependence, with the European currencies (BEF, FRF, DEM, NLG, ESP, SEK, CHF, and GBP) showing strong evidence of dependence while the other four currencies (AUD, CAD, JPY, and NZD) show little evidence of tail dependence among themselves or with the European currencies.
-Results for the conditional correlation method were similar (not shown).
-The posterior intervals for $\gamdy$--- again, colored gray if $p_d > 0.95$--- show the same pattern, though notably all of the currencies have $p_d > 0.95$ for at least one pair.
-These results are broadly consistent with previous analysis of dependence at the mean in this dataset \citep[see][] {prado2010time}.
+Order matters as well; for example, SEK is highly dependent in one direction but not the other.
+About one third of the $12^2-12 = 132$ pairs exhibit statistically significant tail dependence with $\d=\M$.